* Trade and North Korea to top agenda for Trump and Xi

 * Trump uses some of toughest language yet on N.Korea

-* Xi gives Trump rare personal tour of Forbidden City (Adds comment from U.S. official, Trump's use of Twitter in China, paragraphs 11-13, 19)
+* Xi gives Trump rare personal tour of Forbidden City (Adds comment on trade deals, details on China-U.S trade, paragraphs 3-8; adds bullet points; changes byline)

 BEIJING, Nov 9 (Reuters) - North Korea and trade will likely top the agenda when U.S. President Donald Trump and Chinese President Xi Jinping sit down for formal talks on Thursday, a day after Trump warned Pyongyang of the grave danger of developing nuclear weapons.